wkhere/stackless/Doc/library/unittest.rst

       a regular expression object or a string containing a regular expression suitable for use by :func:`re.search`.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: assertIn(first, second, msg=None)
                assertNotIn(first, second, msg=None)

-      Tests that *first* is or is not in *second* with a nice explanitory error message as appropriate.
+      Tests that *first* is or is not in *second* with an explanatory error message as appropriate.

       If specified *msg* will be used as the error message on failure.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: assertSameElements(expected, actual, msg=None)